Message Persistence

 Retrieving messages from Message Persistence is accomplished using the Message Persistence API.
 You can retrieve up to 100 messages for a single channel or 25 messages for multiple channels (up to 500) in a single request.

 The Message Persistence API returns regular messages, file messages, and message actions.
-The value of the returned messageType parameter indicates the type of a particular message.
+The values of the returned messageType

 Retrieving message actions

-You can retrieve messages and their associated message actions or you can just retrieve the message actions only.
+You can retrieve messages and their associated message actions, or you can retrieve only the message actions.
 Refer to Retrieve Actions for more information.

 pubnub.fetchMessages(